Mary Beth Maddox Award and Lectureship

 • Abbreviated nominee biographical sketch.

-• A list of five (5) of the most important research publications that directly support the candidate’s research accomplishments and a link to an electronic PDF version of each research publication.
+• A list of five (5) of the most important research publications that directly support the candidate’s research accomplishments.
+For each publication, please include:

 Nomination Information Requirements